Shopify/polaris/src/components/Modal/README.md

 ### Modal with primary action

-Use to let merchants take a key action
+Use to let merchants take a key action.

 ```jsx
 const DISCOUNT_LINK = 'https://polaris.shopify.com/';